cjddmut/Unity-2D-Platformer-Controller/README.md

 **Air Stop Distance** - If at full air speed, how far will the motor 'skid' to a stop.

 **Max Fall Speed** - Maximum fall speed (only y axis when negative).

+**Gravity Multiplier** - Gravity multiplier to the Physics2D.gravity setting.
+Works like RigidBody2D's gravityScale.

 **Max Fast Fall Speed** - Maximum fall speed when falling fast.